mjstraughan/CubingHistory/docs/World Records/WorldRecordAverages2H.md

 Six months after the world record of 4.86 seconds was tied, a new world record was achieved.
 On March 1, 2023, Yiheng Wang set a new world record average of 4.69 seconds.
 This record really brought to everyone’s attention the high turns per second within Yiheng Wang’s solves.
 Similar to Max Park, the focus was less on move efficiency and more on turning as fast as possible.

 The 4.69 second average was the first of several world records.
-From June 2023 to August 2024, Yiheng Wang achieved 4.48, 4.36, and 4.25 second averages.
+From June 2023 to September 2024, Yiheng Wang achieved 4.48, 4.36, 4.25, and 4.09 second averages.

 | Average | Solves | Date |
 | -------- | ------- | ---------- |